 The annual Houston Children's Festival - deemed "the Mayor's official event" - offers several city blocks of entertainment, complete with games, activities, crafts, exhibits, rides and more to tens of thousands of children and their families.
-The 2006 Festival - sponsored by H-E-B and presented by Baker Hughes - featured miniature trained pony Hi Ho Silver and the Busy Bee Dog Show plus appearances by Sponge Bob Square Pants and Dora the Explorer!
+The 2007 Festival - sponsored by H-E-B and presented by Baker Hughes - featured Kyle Masse, star of Disney's "That's So Rayen".